-Scientific interest in applying quantum annealing to personnel scheduling problems has grown rapidly. \cite{ikeda2019application} applied this technique to nurse scheduling, while \cite{li2023quantum} developed a quantum model for shift scheduling in call centers, demonstrating that the QUBO formulation can handle complex constraints with results competitive with classical techniques. \cite{hamada2022practical} analyzed the practical effectiveness of quantum annealing for industrial shift scheduling, highlighting both its potential and limitations.
-For a comprehensive overview of the state of the art, including an analysis of the main quantum algorithms and their applications, as well as an updated perspective on scheduling problems and emerging technologies, see the survey by \cite{ciacco2025review}.

 This study proposes an original contribution by focusing on the Italian school context, taking as a reference case the Istituto Comprensivo di Cerisano, located in the province of Cosenza.
 This medium-sized school has a student population of 629 distributed across 42 classes and is organized into several campuses, including kindergartens, primary, and lower secondary schools, located in Cerisano, Marano Marchesato and Marano Principato.
-In total, the institution manages eight campuses: three kindergartens, three primary schools, and three lower secondary schools.
-In the case of kindergarten, no class subdivision is defined, whereas in primary and lower secondary schools the student population is organized into classes across the three campuses.
+In total, the institution manages nine campuses: three kindergartens, three primary schools, and three lower secondary schools.